isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/luang_phor_hong.png" style="width: 60%;">
 <div style="background-color: white;">The statute of Venerable Luang Phor Hong Dhammaratano between the doorways leading to the main shrine. <i>Photo by Jimmy Yap.</i></div>

+The Thai consulate offered Dhammaratano land beside the Thai Embassy, along today’s Orchard Road, so that he could build a temple.
+But as Orchard Road was not easily accessible at the time, Dhammaratano declined as he felt that it was too far from the town centre.
+Instead, he decided to set it up on Silat Road in what is now the Bukit Merah area.[^4] Wat Ananda Metyarama was completed in 1923, largely from the financial support of the Chinese in Singapore.

+Even in the early years, while it was clearly had Thai influences, the temple also served other Theravada Buddhists, notably the Buddhists among the Ceylonese community in Singapore.
+According to Anne M. Blackburn, who has written about Ceylonese Buddhism in colonial Singapore, “\[i\]t is likely that some among Singapore Ceylonese Buddhist population attended rituals at Wat Ananda during the 1920s”.
+She noted that “Wat Ananda was located close to the Spottiswoode Park and Outram Park area of Singapore, core residential areas for the city’s Ceylonese.
+Moreover, since Dhammaratano apparently knew Sinhala and was familiar with Ceylon’s Buddhist environment thanks to his travels, he would have been a reassuring figure to Singapore’s Ceylonese Buddhists”.[^5]

+However, due to the differences between Thai (then known as Siamese) and Sinhala Pali chanting styles, that would have “reduced somewhat the comfort offered by Dhammaratatano’s ritual work”.
+As a result, the Ceylonese decided to worship at the Sakya Muni Buddha Gaya Temple instead, which was established on Race Course Road in 1927.
+Chinese Buddhists, who were more likely to have been following the Mahayana style of Buddhism, began to worship at Wat Ananda,[^6] importing the Mahayana culture and growing the temple’s Sinification.

+When Dhammaratano died in 1952, Venerable Phra Rajayankavee succeeded him as chief abbot and renovated the temple in 1953.
+After Venerable Chao Khun Phra Tepsiddhivides became chief abbot in 1974 (he is still the chief abbot today), he saw to the temple’s expansion.
+In 1979, a pagoda and a three-storey residential block for monks was constructed.
+The pagoda was officially declared open by Princess Maha Chakri Sirindhorn, the second daughter of King Bhumibol Adulyadej, on 27 June 1985.[^7] The temple continued with more additions and expansions over the years.
+In 1995, the temple erected the gold statue of Guanyin.
+More facilities were completed in 1997, such as the three-storey building now housing the temple’s office, library and columbarium.[^8]

+The most recent, and most noticeable, addition took place in 2014, when a five-storey extension – in the shape of a futuristic, cube-like structure – was completed for the temple’s 90th anniversary.
+Instead of a traditional Thai Buddhist style design, “the temple wanted a different look to attract younger devotees,” said its architect, Carl Lim of Czarl Architects.
+The new building houses monks’ quarters, prayer halls, meditation centres, classrooms, a museum, and a dining hall.[^9]

+* * *

 * * *